 The regular sight of Westjet's Boeing 737-200s was seen from the apartment I stayed, the noise of the JT8D engines was quite loud even though my apartment was about 3km away.
 I wished I had a flight on one of those beauties.

-I was attracted to this airline while doing spotting over there, saw so many of this aircraft flying in and out of the airport, left me with a very positive impression on this airline, unfortunately I didn't get to fly this airline and I hope to do so in the near future.
+I was attracted to this airline while doing spot over there, saw so many of this aircraft flying in and out of the airport, left me with a very positive impression on this airline, unfortunately, I didn't get to fly this airline and I hope to do so in the near future.
 If I do, a trip report would definitely be done.
 My love for this airline began then and I decided to do a short write-up on this airline.

 Beautiful isn't it, this Boeing 737-200 series is easily recognized by its Pratt and Whitney JT-8D engines